-MBA applicants who worked with Jamal were admitted to the MBA programs at HBS, NYU Stern, Duke Fuqua, Kellogg, Chicago Booth, UNC, MCCombs at UT Austin, Cornell’s Johnson School, UCLA Anderson, UVA Darden, Emory’s Goizueta, U Michigan Ross, and many others.
+MBA applicants who worked with Jamal were admitted to the MBA programs at HBS, Columbia, NYU Stern, Duke Fuqua, Kellogg, Chicago Booth, UNC, MCCombs at UT Austin, Cornell’s Johnson School, UCLA Anderson, UVA Darden, Emory’s Goizueta, U Michigan Ross, Owen, IE and many others.

 Jamal holds an MBA from the University of Chicago Booth School of Business, where his concentrations were finance and entrepreneurship.
 He is a 2011 Management Leadership for Tomorrow MBA Prep Fellow.
 At Chicago Booth, Jamal was a leading member of the Investment Management Club, the LGBT student group OUTreach, and Follies.
 He received a BBA from Howard University, where he majored in International Business, and minored in Finance and Japanese.